2 System Setup

 The remaining parameters should be self-explanatory.
 Use the format shown in the example.

 Although Kiss comes with a default demo database, another one should be configured in live or more substantial development environments.
-An SQL script file, named init.sql, is included with the system to initialize said database.
-Application specific tables may be added to this database.
+An SQL script file named schema.sql is included with the system to initialize said database.
+Application-specific tables may be added to this database.

 The default username is kiss, and the default password is password